dario2994/pol2dom/README.md

 ```bash
 $ pip install git+https://github.com/dario2994/pol2dom
 ```
-This provides you with the command `p2d` available in any shell terminal.
+This provides you with the commands `p2d-problem` and `p2d-contest` available in any shell terminal.

 ### Method 2: Run directly from the repository

-Clone the repository with `git clone https://github.com/dario2994/pol2dom` and run the command with `bin/p2d.sh` directly from the repository folder.
+Clone the repository with `git clone https://github.com/dario2994/pol2dom` and run the commands with `bin/p2d-problem.sh` and `bin/p2d-contest.sh` directly from the repository folder.

 ## Customization of the LaTeX statement template